 Unlike most structured trauma treatment approaches for children and adolescents, ITCT-A does not have a pre-established number of sessions to be applied for every client.
 Instead, therapy may range from several months to a year or more, although most clients appear to require an average of approximately six to eight months of treatment.
 Although the USC-ATTC provides information and training on ITCT-A, there is also a child version of ITCT (ITCT-C) for clients ages 8 to 12.

-Download PDF version of the treatment guides:
+Download PDF versions of the treatment guides:

 - Integrative Treatment of Complex Trauma for Adolescents (ITCT-A) Treatment Guide, 2nd Edition

 - Treating Substance Use Issues in Traumatized Adolescents and Young Adults: